Nobody likes to read terms and conditions. But not having them on your website? That's even worse.

 For that, navigate to FunnelKit ⇒ Store Checkout and click on the ‘Create Store Checkout’ button.

-After that, Select your page favorite page builder and choose a template from the list of prebuilt checkout templates FunnelKit provides.
+After that, select your favourite page builder and choose a template from the list of prebuilt checkout templates that FunnelKit provides.

-Feel free to choose your favorite page builder, like Elementor, Gutenberg, Oxygen, etc., or use shortcodes with any builder you want.
+Feel free to choose your favorite page builder, like Elementor, Bricks, Divi, Gutenberg, Oxygen, etc., or use shortcodes with any other page builder you want.

 To select one, hover on the template you like and click on Preview.
-Here we are choosing Elementor page builder and going with the template Hific.
+Here, we are choosing the Elementor page builder and going with the Hific template.

-We are going with a single page checkout.
-Please note that the Multi-page checkout option is only available with the pro version.
+We are going with a one-page checkout.
+Please note that the multi-page checkout option is only available for the pro version.

 To customize the checkout page template, click on the checkout step.

-Here, you can customize the design and content of the checkout page with the selected page builder.
-You can also add a new section.
+Here, you can customize the design and content of the checkout page with the selected page builder and add a new section.

 For that, click on the “Edit Template” option.

-Drag and drop the Text Editor widget from the left panel to the checkout page right below the “Place Order” button.
+You can drag and drop the Text Editor widget from the left panel to the checkout page, right below the “Place Order” button.

 Now, add the content you want to show your customers.
 Make sure to link the terms and conditions page here.
 After adding the custom text, click on Update.

-This way, customers can check the terms and conditions page and won’t be required to check the terms and conditions checkbox.
+This way, customers can check the terms and conditions page without being required to check the terms and conditions checkbox.

-You can further customize the thank you page as well.
+Not only that, you can customize the thank you page further as well.

 The final step is to activate the store checkout.
 For that, enable the “Enable Store Checkout” option.